Sarly Adre Sarkum

 Ar.
 Sarly Adre Sarkum is an architecture futurist, sustainability proponent and design activist.
 Currently he helms the hybrid architectural design firm SA or Sarly Adre Sarkum Architecture Sdn.
 Bhd.
 He is the Immediate Past President of the Malaysia Green Building Confederation which is Malaysia's Green Building Council under the auspices of the World Green Building Council.
 He is also currently an elected council member of Pertubuhan Akitek Malaysia (The Malaysian Institute of Architects).
-He was one of the five directors of the GBI Green Rating Tool and served as GBI Accreditation Panel as well.
+He was one of the five directors of the Green Building Index (GBI) Green Building Certification System and served as GBI Accreditation Panel as well.

 In 2010 he also developed the Seascraper for the Evolo Skyscraper Competition in 2010.

 Early life and education

 Sarly Adre was born in 1975 at the Hospital Besar Kuala Lumpur.
 His primary education was at Sekolah Kebangsaaan Tengku Raudzah in Alor Setar, Kedah, Wellesley Primary School in Penang and King George V Primary School in Negeri Sembilan.
 Despite his personal struggle with dyslexia his excellent performance in the primary year 5 National Standardised Assessment Exam earned him a place in the premier school Malay College Kuala Kangsar.